-- be alert to possible physical danger to children such as unsafe furniture, broken glass or liquid on floors which could cause a slip hazard, and take appropriate remedial action; and - NEVER administer medications to a child unless in your role as a First Aid Officer in a first aid setting, and - become familiar with emergency evacuation procedures and the location of fire extinguishers and first aid kits.
+- be alert to possible physical danger to children such as unsafe furniture, broken glass or liquid on floors which could cause a slip hazard, and take appropriate remedial action; and - be familiar with information parents provide about physical (eg allergies), mental health needs (eg depression) or safety needs of children in their care, - NEVER administer medications to a child unless in your role as a First Aid Officer in a first aid setting, and - become familiar with evacuation procedures and the location of fire extinguishers and first aid kits.

-If an incident occurs at a Service resulting in illness or injury to any person (or which created an unsafe environment which could have resulted in significant illness or injury) then you must report this to the Coordinator immediately.
+If an incident occurs at a Storehouse Activity resulting in illness or injury to any person (or which created an unsafe environment which could have resulted in significant illness or injury) then you must report this to the Coordinator immediately.
 The Coordinator will decide whether first aid or reporting to a parent is required and may require you to complete a written report on the incident on a form they will provide you.

-9. Appropriateness of activities
+10. Appropriateness of activities

-You must consider thoughtfully what messages children may learn from how Services are organised or conducted.
+You must consider thoughtfully what messages children may learn from how Storehouse Activities are organised or conducted.
 Games or other activities which could emphasise gender, physical, intellectual or ethnic differences must be assessed for their appropriateness.